The promontory of the Argentario in Tuscany

 Exactly on the opposite side from Porto Ercole, we find the capital of the municipality of Monte Argentario, Porto Santo Stefano.
 From here ferries leave for the island of Giglio and that of Giannutri.
 The most important monument is the Spanish Fortress, built between the end of the 16th and the beginning of the 17th when Porto Santo Stefano became part of the State of the Presidi.
 For lovers of the genre, I also point out the existence of the acquario mediterraneo della Costa d’Argento (an aquarium).

-Beaches and Sea
+Beaches and sea

 Let’s move now to the Maremma inland to reach the characteristic village of Capalbio.
 Capalbio is a typical Tuscan hillside village, made up of ancient buildings all leaned against each other along narrow and winding streets.
 The main monument is the Rocca degli Aldobrandeschi which with its tower stands on the roofs of the houses of this delightful village.
+Also worth visiting is the Church of San Nicola and the nearby WWF Oasis of Lago di Burano.

 The Tarot Garden is one of the most popular tourist destinations in the area.
 Born from the imagination of the French artist Niki de Saint Phalle, the garden hosts a series of sculptural works, inspired by the art of Gaudì, which represent the major arcana of the tarot.
 A fantastic place, a place of peace and serenity full of symbols and meanings.